cli/cli/docs/multiple-accounts.md

 #### Forward Compatability Exclusion

-There is one case using `--insecure-storage` that we don't maintain complete forward and backward compatability.
+There is one known case using `--insecure-storage` that we don't maintain complete forward and backward compatability.
 This occurs if you `auth login --insecure-storage`, upgrade to this release (which performs the data migration), run `auth login --insecure-storage` again on an older release, then at some time later use `auth switch` to make this account active.
 The symptom here would be usage of an older token (which may for example have different scopes).